Register / Login

 Offbeat and vibrant, South Korea doesn’t seem to get the international travel attention of neighbours like China and Japan.
 Never considered a visit?
 We reckon we can change your mind with these nine excellent reasons to plan a trip!

-Sometimes known as the City of Palaces, it’s home to five ancient imperial sites.
+Sometimes known as the City of Palaces, Seoul is home to five ancient imperial sites.
 The grandest has to be the convincingly titled Gyeongbukgung (Palace Greatly Blessed by Heaven), a massive complex that feels like a smaller, quieter sister to Beijing’s Forbidden City.
 It’s like a living museum and cultural park, offering fascinating insight into the country’s turbulent history.

 Barbecue is the standout on any street food tour, and banchan (side dishes) can actually compete with meat for the spotlight.
 They’re that good, says House of Travel’s Georgia Pell-Johnson.
 In case you’re wondering, the proper way to eat Korean barbecue involves wrapping a touch of meat and your choice of banchan into a leaf of kale or shiso.
 Devour this pocket of goodness in one bite, like an efficient mini-taco, and start composing the next one.
 The trick is not overstuffing the leaves, which is easier said than done when everything is delicious!